AdaCore/learn/content/courses/advanced-ada/index.rst

     .. only:: not no_hidden_books

-        This document was written by Gustavo A. Hoffmann and Robert A. Duff, with contributions from Franco Gasperoni, Gary Dismukes and Robert Dewar.
+        This document was written by Gustavo A. Hoffmann and Robert A. Duff, with contributions from Franco Gasperoni, Gary Dismukes, Patrick Rogers, and Robert Dewar.

     .. only:: no_hidden_books